 Traveling is an amazing way to escape routine and shake up your life, but it can take its toll on your fitness.
 If you’re a long-term or frequent traveler, not having control of when and where you exercise, what you’re eating, and how much sleep you get, takes a big toll on your health.

-Through apps, websites, and online groups, however, there are many simple ways to keep up an exercise routine on the road, and give your body a small sense of normality.
+Through apps, websites, and online groups, however, there are many simple ways to keep up an exercise routine on the road and give your body a small sense of normality.
 You may even find sticking to regular workouts helps you unwind from the stress that travel often brings.

 It took me a long time to learn that exercise doesn’t have to be boring, it doesn’t have to be done in a gym, and it definitely doesn’t need to take up several precious hours each day.
-By utilising technology, I’ve found many plenty of places and ways to exercise while traveling, even when I really didn’t feel like it.
+By utilizing technology, I’ve found plenty of places and ways to exercise while traveling, even when I really didn’t feel like it.

 After a few months of keeping up a simple routine, I’ve felt much more comfortable when roaming around temples in Cambodia, or running for a bus in the pouring rain in Wales.

 If you’re finding it hard to ease into exercise, yoga is a great place to start.
 Not only will it help you relax after a long travel day, you can start as a beginner and easily teach yourself the basics with a few good apps.
 A couple of my favorites include: